If you want a great outdoor adventure, Cumberland Falls is a perfect Kentucky day trip or getaway.

 Cumberland Falls is free to visit and offers scenic hiking trails with amazing views of the falls.

-Cumberland Falls is Free to visit and offers hiking trails, multiple locations for amazing pictures of the falls, a gift shop, a reasonably priced concession stand and an informational area where you can learn more about the falls.
+There is also a gift shop, a reasonably priced concession stand, and an informational area where you can learn more about the falls and its history.

-The upper falls is beautiful and very peaceful.
+The upper falls are beautiful and very peaceful.

-There are a few spots were you can walk a little closer to where the action is.
+There are a few spots where you can walk a little closer to where the action is.

 You have some freedom to walk around because you are still far enough from the drop off that you aren’t in any danger.

 This is the first photo area.